 This type of joint is also common in certain types of beans; for example, certain legume leaves that close at night.
 For the prayer plant, the presence of a pulvinus leads the plant’s leaves to fold downward during the day.
 At night when there is less light, the “joint” area straightens out, raising the leaves.
 Why does this happen, though?

 Well, plants need rest just like we do, and they respond to circadian clocks as well.
 The prayer plant is just a little showier about it.
-From what i can tell, the pulvinus grows and shrinks based on the circadian clock, leading to the leaf movement.
+From what I can tell, the pulvinus grows and shrinks based on the circadian clock, leading to the leaf movement.
 The movement can also help with rainwater regulation.
+Personally I think my plant looks the prettiest in the morning right when it “wakes up.”

 Maranta leuconeura varieties

-There are quite a few different prayer plant varieties that you can find, but I’ll cover a few of the most common ones.
+There are quite a few different prayer plant varieties that you can find, so I’ll cover a few of the most common ones.
 According to the almighty Wikipedia, there are only two naturally occurring varieties—Maranta leuconeura kerchoveana and Maranta leuconeura erythroneura.
 The rest are varieties created by us, the people.

 - Maranta leuconeura erythroneura, aka the one people call the “red prayer plant” or “herringbone plant.”
 This is the one I’d say I see most often at nurseries and big box plant stores.
 It has the red veins on its leaves and a really nice contrast in its variegation.

 - Maranta leuconeura kerchoveana, otherwise known as “rabbit’s foot” or “green prayer plant,” is the variety with large spots/blotches on its leaves.
 In my experience seeing these out and about, the contrast in its variegation is not as striking.
-Don’t @ me. 🙂

 Prayer plants prefer medium to bright indirect light.
 They will tolerate some direct sun if it is weaker morning sun or dappled, but be careful—it can quickly burn the leaves.
-They also adapt well in artificial lights conditions.
+In my experience, the best place to put a prayer plant is near a north- or east-facing window.
+These areas typically receive indirect light.

-I had my lemon-lime hanging in the corner of my daughter’s room that is farthest from the window.
+I recommend avoiding placing it too close to a south- or west-facing window since they can receive high levels of direct sunlight.
+I had my lemon-lime hanging in the corner of my daughter’s room that is farthest from the window (see photo below).
 However, the room is south- and west-facing, so it gets amazing late-morning and afternoon sun.
 This is fine because I don’t have it close to the windows, and it has been happy.

 Water your prayer plant when the top inch or so or soil becomes dry.
 Keep in mind that in the fall and winter, this will be less often.
 Stick your finger in to check (very unscientific, but I don’t use a moisture meter).
 In the spring and summer, this might mean every week depending on your conditions.